Use OS Maps to find one near you, or plot your own, and enjoy a 7-day free trial on us.

 Walking route in OS Maps for: City walk: Bristol

-Bristol is famed for its beautiful architecture, albeit funded by the riches of slavery, it does mean however that you can have a stunning urban walk.
+Bristol is famed for its beautiful architecture which means a stunning urban walk is easy to come across in the city.
 Especially in winter, walking late afternoon as the lights switch on makes it even more beautiful.

 One of the best places to do this is starting at the bottom of Park Street, take in a couple of Banksy’s and walk up to the Wills Building.
 You can then wiggle through the Georgian mansions to Clifton Village via Birdcage Walk.
 Here you can wander the small streets through mews and alleyways finishing up with a stunning view of the Clifton Suspension Bridge.